raiden-network/raiden/docs/rest_api.rst

    :statuscode 200: Successful query
    :statuscode 302: If the user accesses the channel link endpoint
+   :statuscode 404:
-   :statuscode 404: If the token does not exist/the token address is not valid eip55-encoded
+    - The token does not exist
+    - The token address is not a valid eip55-encoded Ethereum address
    :statuscode 500: Internal Raiden node error
    :resjsonarr address partner_address: The partner we have a channel with
    :resjsonarr link channel: A link to the channel resource